AndBobsYourUncle/note_logger/README.md

 ## Usage

-On the first run, wherever the location of the compiled binary is location, a SQLite DB will be created called `notes.sqlite`.
+On the first run, wherever the installed binary is located, a SQLite DB will be created called `notes.sqlite`.

 This stores all the notes logged so far, and allows listing them back in the future.